sfortis/rae_price_scraper/README.md

 ## Installation

 1. **Clone or Download**: Clone this repository into your Home Assistant's `custom_components` directory or download the zip file and extract the `rae_price_scraper` folder into the `custom_components` directory.
+2. **Restart Home Assistant**
-2. **Configuration**: Add the sensor configuration to your `configuration.yaml` file with the necessary parameters.
+3. **Configuration**: Add the sensor configuration to your `configuration.yaml` file with the necessary parameters.
-3. **Restart Home Assistant**: Restart your Home Assistant instance to pick up the new sensor.
+4. **Restart Home Assistant**: Restart your Home Assistant instance to pick up the new sensor.

 ## Configuration